eminorhan/recurrent-memory/README.md

 This repository contains the code for reproducing the results reported in the following paper:

-Orhan AE, Ma WJ (2019) [A diverse range of factors affect the nature of neural representations underlying short-term memory.](https://www.biorxiv.org/content/early/2018/10/13/244707) *Nature Neuroscience*.
+Orhan AE, Ma WJ (2019) [A diverse range of factors affect the nature of neural representations underlying short-term memory.](https://www.nature.com/articles/s41593-018-0314-y) *Nature Neuroscience*, **22**, 275–283.

 The code is written in [Theano](http://www.deeplearning.net/software/theano/) (0.8.2) + [Lasagne](http://lasagne.readthedocs.io/en/latest/) (0.2.dev1).
 The code was originally run on a local computer cluster.
 If you are interested in running the following experiments on a cluster, I have some simple shell scripts that can facilitate this.
 Please contact me about this or about any other questions or concerns.
 You can find my contact information on [my web page](https://sites.google.com/view/eminorhan).